Want 20% off airport parking? Book with Mode Rentals and save! Learn more.

 If the issue is not able to be immediately resolved, please contact us on 09 979 7670 to discuss options.

-AA Roadside Assistance can also help you with non-mechanical problems but for these, you will need to pay for the call-out fee.
+NZRA Roadside Assistance can also help you with non-mechanical problems but for these, you will need to pay for the call-out fee.

 This applies to things like: